brohd11/Godot-GD-Syntax-Plus/README.md

  - Tags can be defined to highlight a specific word
  - Comments can be highlighted different colors by using "#^", this can also be used to change the background of the script editor to a different color in a range of lines

-#### Setup
+### Setup
 Download the zip in "releases" and extract the contents into addons.
+Alternatively, use [gdaddon](https://github.com/brohd11/gdaddon) which can also manage the Tree-sitter package for you.

 When a syntax highlighter is added to the script editor, it isn't added to already open scripts.
 The easiest thing to do is just restart the editor so it can be added to the open scripts.